nucypher/SGFHE.jl/docs/src/manual.md

 ```

+Here we used 64 as the polynomial length in the FHE scheme.
+The polynomial length must be a power of 2 greater than 64, and the larger it is, the more secure the encryption is (and, naturally, the slower it is, too).

+!!! note

+    We need to create an RNG and pass it to some functions explicitly.
+    All functions that in some way use randomness take an RNG as a parameter, and it is the user's responsibility to assure that it is cryptographically secure (the default Julia one, `MersenneTwister`, isn't, and is only used here for demonstration purposes).

-The resulting ciphertext only has the expansion coefficient of `2t`, where `t` is the bit size of the integer type used (which is chosen to be able to fit numbers up to `16n`, where `n` is the polynomial length, see [the corresponding theory section](@ref Space-optimal-representation-private) for details).
+The resulting ciphertext has the expansion coefficient of `2t`, where `t` is the bit size of the integer type used (which is chosen to be able to fit numbers up to `16n`, where `n` is the polynomial length, see [the corresponding theory section](@ref Space-optimal-representation-private) for details).

-There an even more efficient representation possible, with the expansion coefficient of only 6.
+There is a more efficient representation possible, with the expansion coefficient of only 6.
 It cannot be decrypted directly, and must be normalized first:
 ```jldoctest private-optimal
 rng = MersenneTwister()